MovieChat: From Dense Token to Sparse Memory for Long Video Understanding: Introduction

-In this paper, we present MovieChat, a novel framework that integrating vision models and LLMs to conduct long video understanding tasks.
-We claim that the computation complexity, memory cost, and long-term temporal connection are the remaining challenges for long video understanding.
-To this end, we propose a memory mechanism inspired by Atkinson-Shiffrin memory model~\cite{atkinson1968chapter}, which including a rapidly updated short-term memory and a compact thus sustained long-term memory.
+In this paper, we present MovieChat, a novel framework that integrates vision models and LLMs to conduct long video understanding tasks.
+We claim that the computation complexity, memory cost, and long-term temporal connection are the main challenges for long video understanding.
+Atkinson-Shiffrin memory model~\cite{atkinson1968chapter} proposes that short-term memory functions as a buffer of long-term memory, serving as a processor for the encoding of information into long-term memory.
+Inspired by this, we propose a memory mechanism to deal with long video understanding tasks, which includes a rapidly updated short-term memory and a compact thus sustained long-term memory.
+We use a sliding window approach to extract video features and represent them in token form, which are then sequentially fed into the short-term memory frame by frame.
+The short-term memory has a fixed length, and when it reaches its set limit, the earliest tokens are popped and consolidated into the long-term memory.
+After passing through a projection layer, the video representation is inputted into a large language model for interaction with the user.
+As shown in Fig.~\ref{fig:intro}, our proposed MovieChat mechanism outperforms other existing methods in terms of Video Random Access Memory (VRAM) cost.
+We also release a new benchmark, MovieChat-1K, with 1K long videos and 13K manual question-answering pairs for validation of the effectiveness of our proposed MovieChat.

 The contributions of this work are summarized as: